List of Sailor Moon characters: Kyusuke Sarashina

-Kyusuke Sarashina (更科 九助, Sarashina Kyūsuke) is an athletic and sarcastic boy who attends elementary school with Chibiusa and Momoko and is the younger brother of Kotono, who goes to school with Rei.
+Kyusuke Sarashina (更科 九助, Sarashina Kyūsuke) is an athletic and sarcastic boy who attends elementary school with Chibiusa and Momoko and is the younger brother of Kotono Sarashina.
 He makes recurring appearances in Sailor Moon SuperS, and is targeted by Amazoness JunJun in episode 155.
 He later appears when Chibiusa befriends a boy named Hiroki, who is trying to build a flying machine.
 While Kyūsuke is initially resentful of Hiroki and how impressed Chibiusa is with Hiroki's dream, Kyūsuke encourages Hiroki to continue building the flying machine after multiple failed attempts.
 In Japanese, he is voiced by Kazumi Okushima in Sailor Moon R, by Daisuke Sakaguchi in Sailor Moon SuperS and by Yukiko Morishita in Sailor Moon Crystal.
 In English, he is voiced by Nicola St. John in the DIC/Cloverway English adaptation, where his name is changed to Kelly, and by Kyle Hebert and Cristina Vee as a child in the Viz English dub.